satfra/DiFfRG_current/README.md

 For an overview, please see the [accompanying paper](https://arxiv.org/abs/2412.13043), the ***[tutorial page](https://satfra.github.io/DiFfRG/cpp/TutorialTOC.html)*** in the [documentation](https://satfra.github.io/DiFfRG/cpp/index.html) and the examples in `Examples/`.

+This library has been developed within the [fQCD Collaboration](https://fQCD-Collaboration.github.io).

 ## Citation

 If you use DiFfRG in your scientific work, please cite the corresponding paper: